 Then we can begin to pray specifically, Lord, show me what to do.
 How do you want me to handle this situation?
 Taking time to silence those fearful messages by capturing any intimidating thoughts is paramount.
 Renewing your mind by learning and speaking God’s truth brings peace and clarity.

 Matthew 6: 25 instructs us to take no thought about your life, what you will eat, what you will drink, or about your body, what you will put on.
 Is not life more than food and the body more than clothing?
 Look the birds of the air, for they do not sow, nor do they reap, nor gather into barns.
-Yet your Heavenly Father feed them.
+Yet your Heavenly Father feeds them.
 Are you not much better than they?
 These are part of the instructions we find Him talking about in Matthew 7: 23.
 As we begin to listen and follow them, we will be building and enlarging the foundation of our life.
 Stability will begin to be normal in our every day situation, so when we encounter storms though we may shake, we will not fall.

 There are times we need to examine the “where” of our fears?
 Where are they coming from.
-Have we been listening to many voices of doubt and negativity?
+Have we been listening to voices of doubt and negativity?
 Watching movies or shows dealing with infidelity or miserable spouses can open our souls to irrational fears concerning our spouse.
 Spend that same time securing your marriage instead.
 Praying for and building up your partner is a much better use of your time.
 I have watched women grow dissatisfied with their own marriage as they read romance novels comparing their husband to some mythical prince charming.
 They begin to believe a lie and become fearful that their life is not as happy as it could be, so they pick fights–causing a rift and ultimately a broken marriage has occurred.
 Dwelling on feelings of inadequacy can be another source of fear entry.
 God’s truth says we are His children, loved and accepted, created in His image for a purpose and a plan.

 Friends, the Word warns us that there are perilous times ahead.
 Even that word “perilous” can stir up fear!
 Perilous means full of danger and risks.
 I believe as we follow Him and listen to His instructions we will not only navigate this season of our lives with minimal fear, but we will actually grow stronger in our faith.